When Marnie Was There (novel): Themes

 When Marnie Was There focuses on Anna's loneliness, her struggle to accept love, and forgiveness.
 Robinson wrote the novel based on her experiences of alienation and loneliness in her childhood, and said that she modelled the relationship between Anna and Marnie after her own relationship with her mother, where Robinson considered herself as Anna and her mother as Marnie, who is depicted in the story as having an elusive presence and an unreachable emotional state.
 Robinson explained that writing the character of Marnie helped her forgive her mother, and accept she was "frail and human".
-Adolescent psychologist Chau-Yee Lo wrote that the most important moment of the story to be when Anna forgives Marnie before she says she can longer see her anymore, which profoundly transforms Anna emotionally.
+Adolescent psychologist Chau-Yee Lo wrote that the most important moment of the story to be when Anna forgives Marnie before she says she can no longer see her anymore, which profoundly transforms Anna emotionally.
 Lo commented that "in order to grow, Anna has to relinquish something, let go of an old way of relating.
 She has to mourn".

 Writer Peter Vansittart wrote that the novel helped establish Robinson's reputation as a serious writer, breaking away from her earlier works which were written for very young children, with her ability to write lonely and sensitive young girls.
 Vansittart described the novel, along with Robinson's later works, as exemplary in its directness of depicting the psychological profile of a girl who feels she is misunderstood, spoils everything, stores up vindictive thoughts, is resentful, expects disappointment, and endures "the dreamy poetry of growing up."